openshift-labs/learn-katacoda/middleware/middleware-quarkus/monitoring/02-create-and-instrument-app.md

 Let's create the basic Quarkus _Hello World_ application and include the necessary monitoring extensions.
 Click this command to create the project:

-`mvn io.quarkus:quarkus-maven-plugin:0.22.0:create \
+`mvn io.quarkus:quarkus-maven-plugin:0.27.0:create \
     -DprojectGroupId=org.acme \
     -DprojectArtifactId=getting-started \
     -DclassName="org.acme.quickstart.GreetingResource" \
     -Dextensions="metrics" \
     -Dpath="/hello"`{{execute}}

-This will use the Quarkus Maven Plugin and generate a basic Maven project for you and include the `smallrye-metrics` extension which is an implementation of the MicroProfile Metrics specification used in Quarkus.
+This will use the Quarkus Maven Plugin and generate a basic Maven project for you in the `getting-started` subdirectory and include the `smallrye-metrics` extension which is an implementation of the MicroProfile Metrics specification used in Quarkus.

 ## Start the app

+Change to the directory in which the app was created:

+`cd /root/projects/quarkus/getting-started`{{execute}}

 Let's begin Live Coding.
 Click on the following command to start the app in _Live Coding_ mode: